rushir/burrataboy/_posts/2019-08-13-Charlie-Bird.md

 ## Gnocchi
 ![gnocchi](/assets/photos/06_30_19_charlie_bird.jpg)

 To be completely honest, I don't remember everything that was in here.
 I do remember eating it outside though on a warm summer day.
 The gnocchi was firm (tbh, not sure if its supposed to be - I've had gnocchi that was super soft) and the sauce was rich.
 Every now and then I'd get a bite of pink peppercorn which quite frankly I'm not a huge fan of, but this dish would 100% feel like it was missing something if the peppercorns weren't there.
+Honestly, if there is something else on the menu that strikes your fancy, try that too.